jake314159/markdown-latex/readme.md

 make clean
 ```

-Once compiled it can then be installed (only tested on Linux) with the following command
+Once compiled it can then be installed (Linux only) with the following command

 ```bash
 make install
 ```

+For more details including OS specific instructions see the [wiki](https://github.com/jake314159/markdown-latex/wiki/Supported-OSes).

 ##Supported markdown